 - A recovery plan

-In some cases, your recovery plan may require further examination and treatment by additional members of our sports concussion team (e.g., neurologists, physical medicine and rehabilitation experts).
+In some cases, your recovery plan may require further examination and treatment by additional members of our sports concussion team, such as neurologists or physical medicine and rehabilitation experts.

 What The Pros Use